section-engineering-education/engineering-education/content/articles/how-to-automate-tests-for-dockerized-django-application-with-gitHub-actions/index.md

 ## GitHub Actions at Work

-Commit and push all the code you have at the moment to GitHub
+Commit and push all the code you have at the moment to GitHub.

 After pushing your code, go to your project on GitHub and click on the “Actions” tab.
 You’ll see that your GitHub Actions ran completely and that your application has been tested and all tests passed.